 Is online gambling legal in Ohio?

-When will Ohio legalize online gambling?
+When did Ohio legalize online sports betting?

-The legalization of sports betting will be a sort of litmus test for the regulations of and management of further online gambling in Ohio.
+The launch of legal sports betting will be a sort of litmus test for the regulations of and management of further online gambling in Ohio.
 There is currently no movement on online casino bills or online poker, but PlayOhio will report any news as these topics come up in future discussions in Columbus.

 Ohio gambling law